Chart Color Schemes

 The educational profile of Mount Clear exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 28.2% among residents aged 15+, surpassing the Rest of Vic average of 21.7%.
-This reflects the community's emphasis on higher education.
+The area's educational profile is notable regionally, with university qualification rates at 28.2% of residents aged 15+, surpassing the Rest of Vic. average of 21.7%.
 Bachelor degrees are most prevalent at 17.8%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.6%).
-Vocational credentials are also prominent, with 35.3% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.9% and certificates for 22.4%.
+Trade and technical skills are prominent, with 35.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.9% and certificates at 22.4%.

 Educational participation is high, with 31.9% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 8.5% in secondary education, and 5.7% pursuing tertiary education.